August 21, 2017

 If the instructor, academic unit or appropriate university official has reason to believe, based on observation or other evidence, that a student has violated the university academic integrity standards, they are encouraged to make reasonable attempts to meet with the student and discuss the alleged violation and the evidence which supports the charge.
 When necessary, such discussions may be conducted by telephone or electronic mail.
 In this meeting every effort should be made to preserve the basic teacher/student relationship.
 The student should be given the opportunity to respond to the complaint.

 The instructor should assign a mark of “MG” until notification is received from the Office of Student Judicial Affairs and Community Standards that a final decision has been made.

-Also, because the student may contest the allegation, he or she must be allowed to attend all classes and complete all assignments until the complaint is resolved.
+Also, because the student may contest the allegation, they must be allowed to attend all classes and complete all assignments until the complaint is resolved.

 Unless the reporting party withdraws the allegation, the instructor, academic unit or appropriate university official may recommend an appropriate sanction for the violation.

-V. Sanctions for second offenses by graduate or undergraduate students will be more severe and generally will include suspension or expulsion.
+Sanctions for second offenses will be more severe and generally will include suspension or expulsion.